DejaOS/dejaos.github.io/modules/welcome.md

 ## Module Development

-If you're developing custom modules for DejaOS, check out our [Module Development Guide](../docs/module-development) for detailed information.
+If you're developing custom modules for DejaOS，doc will be release later.